-There are no specific legal restrictions on ownership of real estate in Luxembourg by individuals, companies and in general foreign investors.
-Nevertheless, Luxembourg parliament is examining the proposal of draft bills n°7578 of 7 May 2020 and n°7885 of 15 September 2021, which will establish the legal basis for a screening mechanism of foreign direct investments ("FDI") in Luxembourg in line with the regulation (EU) 2019/452 of the European Parliament and of the Council of 19 March 2019, which applies in all EU Members States from 11 October 2020.
+There are no specific legal restrictions on the ownership of real estate in Luxembourg by foreign investors.
+However, the EU has already established a framework for the screening of foreign direct investments ("FDI") under regulation (EU) 2019/452 of the European Parliament and of the Council of 19 March 2019 (the "Regulation"), which applies in all EU Member States from 11 October 2020.
+Nevertheless, the Regulation does not make the European Commission the decisionmaker for FDI approval within the EU.
+The final decisionmaking power continues to rest with the EU Member State(s) concerned.
 The aim of this framework is to review an FDI on critical infrastructure including real estate crucial for the use of such infrastructures and its potential effects on security or public order.
-The decision power on whether an authorization of such FDI shall be granted lies with the EU Member State(s) concerned.
+The Luxembourg law on FDI screenings entered into force on 1 September 2023.

-6. What types of proprietary interests in real estate can be created?
+6. What types of proprietary interests in

+real estate can be created?